Uses

 Figma

 Figma is my go to tool for UI design.
 I can’t imagine another tool hitting the marks that this one does.
-For color work it’s a wonderful tool, but if you’re on a design team, it’s a must have.
+Odds are you use Figma, too.
+It’s a must have.

 Illustrator (Adobe)

 Long live Adobe...
-Still the best tool for branding design.
+Still the best tool for branding design and vector work.
 Period.

 Bartender